V6 (band)

 V6 (ブイシックス, Bui Shikkusu) was a six-member Japanese boy band formed by Johnny & Associates.
-The group debuted on November 1, 1995, with the single "Music for the People", which was used as the image song for the World Cup of Volleyball in 1995.
-Their first four singles, including "Music for the People", were all cover versions of the same-titled Eurobeat songs composed by Italian producers such as Giancarlo Pasquini, Andrea Leonardi, Alberto Contini, Sandro Oliva.
+The group debuted on November 1, 1995, with the single "Music for the People", which was used as the image song for the 1995 World Cup of Volleyball.
+Their first four singles, including "Music for the People", were all cover versions of the same-titled Eurobeat songs composed by Italian producers such as Giancarlo Pasquini, Andrea Leonardi, Alberto Contini, and Sandro Oliva.

-Similar to their agency seniors Hikaru Genji, the group is separated into two subgroups based on age.
-For V6, the group is split into 20th Century and Coming Century, which consists of the three oldest members and three youngest members respectively.
+Similar to their agency seniors Hikaru Genji, the group was separated into two subgroups based on age.
+For V6, the group was split into 20th Century and Coming Century, which consist of the three oldest members and the three youngest members, respectively.
 The band sold more than 13.5 million albums and singles.

-As announced on March 12, 2021, V6 disbanded on November 1, 2021, their 26th anniversary since debut.
+As announced on March 12, 2021, V6 disbanded on November 1, 2021, their 26th anniversary since their debut.

 History

 Name

 In an interview on Hey!
 Hey!
 Hey!
 Music Champ, the group stated that the "V" in V6 also stood for "Versus" (20th Century versus Coming Century) at first.
-However, then-president Johnny Kitagawa informed the group that the "V" had multiple meanings, such as "Volleyball", "Vegetable" (as Sakamoto's parents own a green grocers), "Bicycle" ("V" and "B" are indistinguishable in Japanese; Nagano's parents own a cycling store) and "Veteran".
+However, then-president Johnny Kitagawa informed the group that the "V" had multiple meanings, such as "Volleyball", "Vegetable" (as Sakamoto's parents own a green grocers), "Bicycle" ("V" and "B" are indistinguishable in Japanese; Nagano's parents own a cycling store), and "Veteran".